erikleitch/mqtt/README.md

 <hr>

 <a name=interface></a>
-## Command Interface
+## Command Interfaces

 The module provides a simple erlang interface for manipulating the client, via the `mqtt:command/1` method.
 The single argument is either a tuple of `{CommandAtom, OptionalVal1, OptionalVal2,...}`, _or_ a list of such command tuples.

 Additionally, the client provides a parallel MQTT command interface.
 On startup, the clients subscribe to a special command topic, by